 The second form of retinol active in Granactive Retinoid 2% Emulsion is a sustained-delivery form of pure retinol.
 The retinol is encapsulated to improve delivery and performance.

-Although The Ordinary is usually pretty transparent when it comes to ingredient percentages, they do not disclose the amount of encapsulated retinol in this product.
+Although The Ordinary is usually pretty transparent regarding ingredient percentages, they do not disclose the amount of encapsulated retinol in this product.

 The Ordinary states that HPR, an ester of all-trans direct retinoic acid, offers a better reduction of the signs of aging than retinol, retinyl palmitate, and most other non-prescription retinoids.